OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 name.

 The simplest solution therefore is to use a lazily loaded relation, and remove the full representations of RoleAssignments from the User resource.
-Afterall updating a User is actually pretty uncommon compared to retrieving a User, or even retriving the User with RoleAssignments to check that user's rights.
+After all, updating a User is actually pretty uncommon compared to retrieving a User, or even retriving the User with RoleAssignments to check that user's rights.
 If we do actually need a User's RoleAssignments, we don't actually want to retrieve them with the User, rather we'll likely want a specific sub Resource of a User for